-Garden incinerators tend to be safer and more effective than bonfires, plus you are less likely to upset your neighbours!
+Garden incinerators tend to be a safer and more effective way to get rid of garden rubbish than bonfires.

 The ash left inside the incinerator can be used as fertiliser around the garden; the potassium is particularly good for woody shrubs and trees.
 The ash can also discourage slugs and snails.

 Keen composters can also use the ash in their compost bin to help the compost to break down faster.

 Different Incinerator Designs

 The majority of garden incinerators are made from galvanised steel.
 Steel is durable and can withstand very high temperatures.
 Properly looked after, a galvanised steel incinerator should last many years.

 Incinerators look like dustbins with holes at the bottom to increase the ventilation.
 Some are cylindrical and some are square.
 The shape doesn’t impact the effectiveness too much, but you should ensure the incinerator has adequate air holes to improve combustion.

 The shape of the incinerator that you choose it more likely to be dictated by the space you have available in your garden – some square incinerators may slot better into existing gaps in the garden, or cylindrical incinerators may be easier to store.

 Incinerators generally come with a mesh top or a lid.
 If you want to really contain the flames, a lid is a better way to go.
 A mesh top might be useful if you’re hoping to use your incinerator with dual-purpose as a warming ‘fire pit‘ as well.